-What Exactly is the Afterlife and What Happens There?
+What Exactly is the Afterlife and What Does My Child Do There?

 One of the basic tenets of Judaism is belief in an afterlife.
 In brief, the journey goes like this: our soul first lives a life in the heavenly realms.
 It’s then placed into a body in this world.
 After an allotted amount of time, the soul then returns to a place spiritually higher than where it started.
 This higher place is called, in Hebrew, Gan Eden which is usually translated as the Garden of Eden, or Paradise.
 It’s a special place where pure souls bask in the revelation of G-dliness.

-I keep asking ‘Where is Jacob now’?
+Ever since my son passed away, I still ask ‘Where is Jacob now’?
 He went somewhere, but where?
 What’s he doing?
 What’s he experiencing?
 To know that he’s ‘in Heaven’ or ‘in Gan Eden’ is a comfort, but not enough.
-A big part of my grief is not knowing what’s happening to him.
-If we know what our loved ones are experiencing on ‘the other side’ we can better cope with them not being with us.
+A big part of the grief of child loss is not knowing what’s happening to my child.
+If I knew what my son is experiencing on ‘the other side’ I could better cope with him not being here.

 What We Call Death is Really a Change of Location From This World To the Next